radadiavasu/AI-Tutor/README.md

 ---
 ### Advancements

-- Add `Deep Search` for long answers, comparisons between your doc and browser & browser capability for crystal clear perception on any topic.
+- Currently working on `Deep Search` feature for long answers, comparisons between your doc and browser.
+Browser capability enhance crystal clear perception on any topic